Fatality Facts 2020Large trucks

 Number % Number % Number % Number % Number %

 Large truck drivers killed in fatal crashes are much less likely than passenger vehicle drivers to have high blood alcohol concentrations (BACs).
 Truck drivers are subject to strict government regulations concerning drinking and driving.
-However, the percentage of fatally injured large truck drivers with BACs at or above 0.08 percent more than doubled in 2020 to 7 percent, compared with 2019.
-That proportion is still far below the 17 percent seen in 1982.
-For comparison, 30 percent of fatally injured passenger vehicle drivers in 2020 had BACs at or above 0.08 percent, down from 51 percent in 1982.
+Four percent of fatally injured large truck drivers had BACs at or above 0.08% in 2022.
+That proportion is far below the 17% seen in 1982.
+For comparison, 31% of fatally injured passenger vehicle drivers in 2022 had BACs at or above 0.08%, down from 51% in 1982.

-Estimated percent and number of fatally injured large truck and passenger vehicle drivers with BACs ≥0.08 percent, 1982-2020
+Estimated percent and number of fatally injured large truck and passenger vehicle drivers with BACs ≥0.08%, 1982-2022

 Year Large truck drivers Passenger vehicle drivers